The Grail Cycle

 Besides the Solar Breath Cycle of 13 ‘breaths’ marked by 13 two-week or 28-day periods (plus a ‘Day out of Time’) per year, there are also what are known in tradition as the Nine Great Breaths which occur each year and which produce the biblically well-known 40-day periods.
 These are directly associated with inspiration from the spiritual aspect of the Sun (i.e. the divine Light) and involve the Holy Grail or Vessel of Light.
 This is perhaps best illustrated by the Celtic story of the great goddess Ceridwen and her magic cauldron.

-Ceridwen’s cauldron is kept in a revolving four-cornered castle that has three names—the Castle of Revelry, the Crystal Castle and the Castle of Riches.
+Ceridwen ('beautiful/holy song/poetry') is the goddess of rebirth, transformation and poetic inspiration.
+Her cauldron is kept in a revolving four-cornered castle that has three names—the Castle of Revelry, the Crystal Castle and the Castle of Riches.
 The castle sits on a high conical hill and has a circular moat surrounding it.
-Nine maidens attend the cauldron, each in turn breathing upon the fire of inspiration each year, to keep it burning beneath the cauldron.
-In this way, the keepers of the cauldron prepare a potion that is not only inspiring but also healing and life-preserving.
+Nine maidens attend the cauldron, each in turn stirring the brew and breathing upon the fire for forty days, so as to keep the brew at the right temperature whilst the goddess gradually adds the natural ingredients at appropriate times of the year.
+In this way, the nine maidens help prepare a potion that reaches its perfection at midwinter, the end of the year.
+To drink of this potion bestows Awen, poetic inspiration and knowledge of truth (i.e. illumination), as well as being healing and life-preserving.

 The four-cornered castle on its hill, surrounded by the ring of water, is illustrative of the Wheel of Life.
 The cauldron represents the cycle of the year consciously experienced; the potion is the knowledge gained as a result of that experience.
 The nine maidens symbolise nine spiritual impulses or ‘breaths’ that occur at forty-day intervals in each annual cycle.
 The moments of inspiration are known as the Nine Gates of Inspiration.